cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 Here is a high-level overview of the three main features of the Cartesi Node.

-- Processes inputs from the blockchain to change the state of decentralized applications
+- Processes inputs from the blockchain to change the state of decentralized applications.

-- Allows the node to function as a Validator, generating claims at the end of epochs
+- Allows the node to function as a Validator, generating claims at the end of epochs.

 - Captures and analyzes requests to inspect the state of dApps.